icdevs/Icdevs_mainsite/_posts/2021-11-01-generic-dao-fork-axon copy.md

 ## Bounty Details

 * Current Bounty Amount: 20 ICP
-* ICDevs.org Match Available: 20 ICP - (For every ICP sent to fca3c36aad1afdb8482670b4e644b73696155f18e02d12150ba997a628487abe, ICDevs.org will add one more ICP to the bounty, up to 20 ICP, After 10 ICP, Donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
+* ICDevs.org Match Available: 20 ICP - (For every ICP sent to fca3c36aad1afdb8482670b4e644b73696155f18e02d12150ba997a628487abe, ICDevs.org will add two more ICP to the bounty, up to 20 ICP, After 10 ICP, Donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
 * Time Left: Expires 12/31/2022
 * Project Type: Single Contributor
 * Opened: 11/01/2021